 At the Princeton Council meeting on September 24, Save the Dinky Treasurer John Kilbride questioned whether a three-month shutdown was necessary, see Town Topics.
 Kilbride told Council: “This community deserves an explanation.
 Many commuters in and out of Princeton who rely on the Dinky will be seriously inconvenienced.”
 Kilbride said a three-month hiatus could jeopardize the long-term viability of the line, and he urged local officials to ask New Jersey Transit to explain why the service is being eliminated for three months.
 Kilbride also said officials should ask for assurances that the three-month stoppage is not a prelude to eliminating Dinky service altogether.

-Save the Dinky Treasurer Kip Cherry raised concerns about the impact on ridership: In 2012, 605,783 people used the Dinky train.
+Save the Dinky Secretary Kip Cherry raised concerns about the impact on ridership: In 2012, 605,783 people used the Dinky train.
 After the station was relocated and buses were replaced by the Dinky again, ridership was 538,187 passengers in 2015.
 For 2017, ridership dropped to 481,867 passengers.